ci-collaborative/au-fhir-base/pages/_includes/patient-ident-choice-ihi-intro.md

 **Patient with Mandatory IHI** *[[Draft](http://hl7.org/fhir/r4/valueset-publication-status.html)]*

-Prototype derived profile uses open slice to mandate one and only one IHI.
+Prototype derived profile uses open slice (discriminator=type) to mandate one and only one IHI.

 #### Test Examples